How often managers get into this tangle between “The Customer” and “Employees”?

 Being diplomatic helps here!!

-It’s easy to say that managers should manage both customer and employee’s expectations and ensure delivery.
-There will be times where as manager, one needs to take a stand for employees because if you don’t do that, you lose trust with your employees.
+It’s easy to say that managers should manage both customer and employee expectations and ensure delivery.
+There will be times whereas a manager, needs to take a stand for employees because if you don’t do that, you lose trust with your employees.
 This could be more damaging than losing a customer.
-On the other hand, one also need to assess the situation as a neutral person.
+On the other hand, one also needs to assess the situation as a neutral person.
 So it is for the manager to decide at that point of time.

-No matter which side you are, the important thing is to take a call based on your judgement and back it up with data points.
+No matter which side you are, the important thing is to take a call based on your judgment and back it up with data points.